Flufive/LinkedListUtils/Documentation.md

 ```

 ### Parameters
--head: The head node of the linked list.
+- head: The head node of the linked list.
--n: The position from the end of the list.
+- n: The position from the end of the list.

 ### Type Parameters
--T: The type of values stored in the linked list.
+- T: The type of values stored in the linked list.

 ### Return
 The node at the specified position from the end of the linked list.